betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 On the one hand, `master/slave` terminology is often used, however imprudently, as a metaphor to hint at some basic aspects of an algorithm.
 On the other hand, the metaphor often fails miserably in conveying even the basics *accurately*.

-For example, in modern slide surface algorithms where two objects come into *contact* and interact along a shared boundary (e.g. a tire rolling along a road), the object designated as a `master` typically does not actually have the effect of dictating the behavior of any other object designated as a `slave`.
+For example, in modern slide surface algorithms where two objects come into *contact* and interact along a shared boundary (e.g., a tire rolling along a road), the object designated as a `master` typically does not actually have the effect of dictating the behavior of any other object designated as a `slave`.
-Instead, in modern slide surface algorithms all objects act as *peers* and an updated state is computed where all object's contributions are typically treated *equally*.
+Instead, in modern slide surface algorithms all objects act as *peers* and an updated state is computed where all objects' contributions are typically treated *equally*.
 In other words, the basic relationship between the objects is hardly one that is any way similar to the relationship between a `master` and a `slave`.

 In HPC/CSE software, use of the terminology can manifest in the names of data types, variables, functions, files, images, GUI widgets, databases, command-line arguments, URLs, server names, documentation, and publications as well as people's mental models and abstractions for talking about objects, algorithms and associated software or hardware architecture.

-Towards the end of the 2020 calendar year, two flagship DOE simulation projects, [ALE3D](https://wci.llnl.gov/simulation/computer-codes/ale3d) at [Lawrence Livermore National Lab](https://www.llnl.gov) and [Sierra](https://www.sandia.gov/asc/advanced-simulation-and-computing/integrated-codes/) at [Sandia National Lab](https://www.sandia.gov), completed updates to replace the use of `master/slave` terminology throughout their projects.
+Toward the end of the 2020 calendar year, two flagship DOE simulation projects, [ALE3D](https://wci.llnl.gov/simulation/computer-codes/ale3d) at [Lawrence Livermore National Lab](https://www.llnl.gov) and [Sierra](https://www.sandia.gov/asc/advanced-simulation-and-computing/integrated-codes/) at [Sandia National Lab](https://www.sandia.gov), completed updates to replace the use of `master/slave` terminology throughout their projects.
 The work was spearheaded by [Ben Liu](https://scholar.google.com/citations?user=pA2ybRwAAAAJ&hl=en) of the ALE3D team and [Gabriel Jose de Frias](https://www.osti.gov/search/author:%22de%20Frias,%20Gabriel%20Jose%22) of the Sierra team.

 If the work had involved only a global, textual replacement of the words `master` and `slave`, there would not have been much reason for writing about it here.